Günther Lützow: Aerial victory credits

 According to US historian David T. Zabecki, Lützow was credited with 110 aerial victories.
 He claimed these 110 aerial victories in 310 combat missions, five of which were victories in Spain, and 105 during World War II.
 The majority of his World War II victories were claimed over the Eastern Front, although 20 were claimed over the Western Front, two of which were achieved while flying the Me 262 jet fighter.
 These included one four-engined bomber.
+Spick lists him with 108 aerial victories claimed in approximately 300 combat missions, and a mission-to-claim ratio of 2.78.